lfilho/cosco.vim/README.md

 ```
 __**Warning**__:

-> *This feature is currently experimental and still not mature enough to work for many vim events (e.g:* "TextChangedI"*)*
+> *This feature is currently experimental and still not mature enough to work for many vim events (e.g:* "TextChangedI"*) or in many places in your code, so use with care.*

 ## Tests